 QUESTION: How long before my wedding should I send out invitations?

 I have read several different blogs and wedding websites to see what they say about this topic and the conclusion that I have come to is that when these lists and posts were made, they didn’t actually consult a stationer.
-Now, if you do happen to follow these timelines for Save the Dates and Invitations, you will still be okay, but I am going to walk you through a timeline that is a little easier to follow and also give you plenty of time to get EXACTLY what you want out of your wedding invitations and save the dates.
+Now, if you do happen to follow these timelines for save the dates and wedding invitations, you will still be okay, but I am going to walk you through a timeline that is a little easier to follow and also give you plenty of time to get EXACTLY what you want out of your wedding invitation suites and save the dates.

 SAVE THE DATES